imbcmdth/masala/README.md

 [gkatsev](https://github.com/gkatsev/): "I give no quotes.
 Except for money."

 ## Versions

+* [v2.0.0](https://github.com/imbcmdth/masala/archive/v2.0.0.zip) Removed support for `null` for specifying an unbound option.
+Now you MUST use only `undefined` and `null` is considered a proper, bindable, value

 * [v1.3.0](https://github.com/imbcmdth/masala/archive/v1.3.0.zip) Implemented `masala.inherits` as a replacement for `util.inherits` that enables building hierarchies of masala'd functions